opulo-inc/ohai/docs/lumen/y-gantry/index.md

+## Intro
+The purpose of this work instruction is to explain the assembly process for the LumenPnP v3.1.0 Left-Side Y-Gantry (`y-gantry-left`).

 ## Preparing back-leg
 - Remove any stringing from the 3D print with a heat gun
 - Insert an `m5-hex-nut` into the bottom of the `back-leg` 3D print